 A flexible printed circuit board (FPC or FPCB) is a printed circuit board having a base material composed of polyester resin or polyimide resin.
 The flexible printed circuit board can be variously bent and folded according to the manufacturing needs of any particular application.

 The basic portion of a rigid flexible PCB is a film, which is used to support circuits composed of copper pieces.
-The various manufacturing properties belonging to a flexible printed circuit board include: lightness, soft, thinness, smallness, ductility, flexibility, and high-wiring density.
+The various flexible pcb manufacturing process properties belonging to a flexible printed circuit board include: lightness, soft, thinness, smallness, ductility, flexibility, and high-wiring density.
 Accordingly, the flexible printed circuit board offers design freedom in electronic equipment, and in particular, saves an amount of wasted space, thereby downsizing the equipment.
 Therefore, the rigid flexible PCB is typically applied within tiny products, such as notebooks, mobile phones, personal digital assistants (PDAs) and information appliances (IA)

 Flexible printed circuits, also known as flex circuits, are sometimes regarded as a printed circuit board (PCB) that can bend, when in reality there are significant differences between PCB’s and flex circuits when it comes to design, fabrication and functionality.
 One common mistake that designers make is to design a flexible circuit using the same rules as a PCB.
 Flex circuits require a unique set-up and have their own set of design rules that the Hemeixin team has termed “flex-izing” and have worked hard to perfect over the last many years.